23rd March 2020

 For now, BNCC remains open for business.
-Our dedicated team of practitioners will continue to offer our services for as long as we can.
+Our dedicated team of practitioners have completed COVID-19 Infection Control Training set our by the Australian Department of Health, and we will continue to offer our services for as long as we can.

 As always, the health, safety and wellbeing of our patients and team is our priority.
 We are following the advice of our Federal and State Governments and health authorities.